top of page

 Painted limestone

-The seated persons - Pennub and Khamuy - who are described as "able spirits of Ra" sit on their chairs facing each other holding lotus flowers in their hands.
+The seated figures - Pennub and Khamuy - who are described as "able spirits of Ra" are seated on their chairs facing each other, holding lotus flowers in their hands.

-One of the forms, deceased ancestors were commemorate through, were small stelae.
-These were usually round-topped or pointed.
-Some of them bore the figures of deceased individuals, identified as revered ancestors by the epithet Akh-iker-en-Re, "the able spirit of Ra".
-The akh-spirits were the blessed dead, those who had attained a seat in the sun-bark of the god Ra.
+One of the forms used to commemorate deceased ancestors were small stelae.
+These were usually round or pointed.
+Some of them bore the figures of deceased individuals who were identified as revered ancestors by the epithet Akh-iker-en-Re, "the able spirit of Ra".
+The akh-spirits were the blessed dead, those who had attained a place in the sun-bark of the god Ra.
 Their magical powers protected them from the dangers of the afterlife.
 They could also use them for or against the dead and the living.
-To become an akh (plural akhu) one had to know the magic spells, perform funerary rites and have the gods, especially Ra, intervene on one's behalf.
+To become an akh (plural akhu), one had to know the magic spells, perform funeral rites and get the gods, especially Ra, to intervene on one's behalf.

-Over 50 stelae from Deir el-Medina testify to the existence of household cults devoted to deceased relatives who had become akhu (Lesko,1994,112).
-The spirits could be dangerous if offended, and the offerings to the akhu were both propitiatory and reverential.
+Over 50 stelae from Deir el-Medina attest to the existence of household cults dedicated to deceased relatives who had become akhu (Lesko, 1994, 112).
+The spirits could be dangerous if offended, and offerings to the akhu were both propitiatory and reverential.

 Stela depicting a deceased person